 Roasted Corn Salsa is an epic taste of summer.
-Tender fresh corn kernels are pan roasted with poblano peppers, then tossed with tomatoes, jalapeno, cilantro, and red onion and seasoned with lime juice.
-A simple but perfect balance of summer’s best bounty.
-Serve this healthy appetizer with tortilla chips or spoon over grilled chicken – or both!
+Pan roasted (or sautee) corn is a great way to add flavor to this simple salsa recipe.
+Serve this healthy appetizer with tortilla chips, or spoon over grilled chicken – or both!
 The recipe makes a generous amount.

 Summer is well and truly here, which means delicious sweet corn is plentiful.
-Few foods can rival fresh sweet corn, and I take advantage of it every chance I get.
+Few foods can rival fresh sweet corn, and with a half dozen ways to cook corn on the cob, I enjoy it every chance I get while the season lasts.

 Fresh corn kernels are pan roasted with poblano peppers to make this incredibly flavorful roasted corn salsa.
 Use the freshest corn you can find; when possible, purchase it that day.
 It’s perfect with chips, but can also be enjoyed spooned over grilled chicken for an epic taste of summer.